sarahabell/sarahabell.me/_pages/beads.md

 # Pink Flowers

-I have made these in mauvey pink flowers to make the wearer feel pretty!
+I have made these mauvey pink flowers to make the wearer feel pretty!

-The necklaces, both with magnetic clasps, are 16.5" and 18" (41cms and 46.5cms)approx. The bracelet has a lobster clasp and is 8" (19.5cm
+The necklaces, both with magnetic clasps, are 16.5" and 18" (41cms and 46.5cms)approx. The bracelet has a lobster clasp and is 8" (19.5cm)

 ![necklaces and bracelet of pink flowers](/images/Pink-Flowers.jpg)